UVADS/DS-3001/week-11-reinforcement-lab/README.md

 8. Stare at this plot for a long time, note what thoughts arise

-## Let's challenge ourselves
+## Exercise 4: Challenge
 Now explore, get creative, answer your questions, reinforce what you have learned.
 From looking at the scatter plot you will have ideas emerge, follow where they lead.

-Ideas:
+This is where we get into the goal of today, answering our questions and reinforcing.
+Here are some ideas to help get you moving:
 * apply knn
 * why cluster? what are you learning from clustering
 * compare your clusters with other features in the dataset